stefanofa/awesome/README.md

 *   [zaidmukaddam/scira](https://github.com/zaidmukaddam/scira) - Scira (Formerly MiniPerplx) is a minimalistic AI-powered search engine that helps you find information on the internet and cites it too.
 Powered by Vercel AI SDK!
 Search with models like xAI's Grok 3.

-*   [RooCodeInc/Roo-Code](https://github.com/RooCodeInc/Roo-Code) - Roo Code (prev.
-Roo Cline) gives you a whole dev team of AI agents in your code editor.
+*   [RooCodeInc/Roo-Code](https://github.com/RooCodeInc/Roo-Code) - Roo Code gives you a whole dev team of AI agents in your code editor.

 *   [Shopify/react-native-skia](https://github.com/Shopify/react-native-skia) - High-performance React Native Graphics using Skia